-When used on chickens, these chemicals are detected in tissue, fat deposits, and eggs.
+After one applies these on chickens, one will find the chemicals in tissue, fat deposits, and eggs.
 These detected chemical levels are considered “safe” by the EPA.
 However, personally, I know that chemicals can have a cumulative effect in the body and I prefer to keep them out of my food source entirely.
 (Source: Pesticides in Food 1999- Review by the World Health Organization and the Food and Agricultural Organization of the United Nations.)

 Many use this for worming chickens.
-The warning label states that it is “not to be used in chickens producing eggs for human consumption”.
+The warning label states “not to be used in chickens producing eggs for human consumption”.

 Photo Credit: Tilly’s Nest